elhereum/go-elh/cmd/clef/docs/setup.md

 ```
 [user@work clef]$ cat newaccnt.json | curl -X POST -d @- http://localhost:8550
 ```
-And it should show the same popups again.
+And it should show the same popups elhin.

 ##### Pros and cons